Backends and connectors

 One limitation is an upper bound on export size limit when using this backend.
 By default, the limit is at one million data rows, but can be raised depending on your plan.
 Don't hesitate to contact your CSM about this limitation.

-No options available on the direct download backend.
+There are no options available on the direct download backend.
+All formatters can be used with this backend.

 S3